ldmweb/SQA_final_assignment/README.md

 1. **Project ideation** : Imagining the infrastructure of it with the different classes, methods and variables necessary for the project to run correctly. - **Estimated time : 3 hours**

-2. **Project base** : provide the fundation of the project with the file structure, the classes and the implementation of the testing tool and the covergae metric tool - **Estimated time : 1 hours**
+2. **Project base** : provide the fundation of the project with the file structure, the classes and the implementation of the testing tool and the coverage metric tool - **Estimated time : 1 hours**

 3. **creates a new Survey** : method allowing to create a new survey. - **Estimated time : 40 minutes**